jacksonh/octophile/README.md

 octophile
 =========

-Command line app for getting info on GitHub users
+Test app for octokit, doesnt really do anything useful.
+Maybe someday it will, maybe not.